-The materials exposed at the bottom of excavations generally consisted of brown-tan, sandy-clay (residual soils) and were free of significant quantities of organics and debris.
+The materials exposed at the bottom of excavations generally consisted of brown-orange, sandy-clay (residual soils) and were free of significant quantities of organics and debris.
 It should be noted that soft soils were encountered to an approximate depth of 2 feet below the planned foundation bearing elevation throughout the excavated footing.
-The contractor was informed and UES recommended over-excavating to firm soils in the areas designated in marking paint.
-UES returned on August 19, 2024 to observe that the recommended over-excavations had been completed.
+The contractor was informed and UES recommended over-excavating to firm soils throughout the entire footing.
+UES returned on November 26, 2024 to observe that the recommended over-excavations had been completed.
 We recommend backfilling the over-excavated areas with compacted clean washed stone (NCDOT No. 57 stone) wrapped in a woven geotextile (Mirafi 500x or equivalent) or place full depth concrete.

 If additional testing for the purpose of estimating volumetric change (shrink/swell) potential or to estimate consolidation of the tested soils is desired, UES can provide these services.